kjuulh/lazy-telemetry/README.md

 { "type": "increment", "timestamp": "some-time", "app": "some-app", "args": "app do something" }
 { "type": "telemetry", "timestamp": "some-time", "app": "some-app", "error": "error: something\nstack trace...", "args": "app do something" }
 ```

+## Why telemetry

+Telemetry has a bad stigma, and this is why this toolkit is intentionally
+minimalistic.
+It does what it needs to and nothing more.
+It won't bog your pc
+down, and work on your terms.